 CACFP in Monmouth County

 Child Care Resources is a sponsoring organization for the Child and Adult Care Food Program (CACFP) for Registered Family Child Care in Monmouth County.
-CACFP is a federally funded program which reimburses Registered Family Child Care providers for the healthy meals that they serve to the children in their care.
-The CACFP aims to assist child care providers to serve nutritious meals in a setting which promotes and encourages positive eating habits.
+Child Care Resources staff support providers who participate in the food program to develop menus that meet USDA guidelines and comply with program requirements.

-For more information about the Child and Adult Food Program, please contact our Child Care Development Manager, Jessica Cowan, at 732-918-9901, Ext.
-124 or at email@example.com.
+For more information about the Child and Adult Care Food Program, please contact Eduardo Magliulo, Home-Based Child Care Coordinator, at 732-918-9901, Ext.
+125 or at email@example.com.

 In accordance with Federal law and U.S. Department of Agriculture (USDA) policy, this institution is prohibited from discriminating on the bases of race, color, national origin, age. disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parent status, sexual orientation, or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all programs and/or employment activities.)
 To file a complaint, complete the USDA Program Discrimination Complaint Form or write a letter to U.S. Department of Agriculture Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410, by fax (202) 690-7442 or email at firstname.lastname@example.org.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339; or (800) 845-6136 (Spanish).
 USDA is an equal opportunity provider and employer.